Lizbeth B. Humphrey: Early life and work

 Humphrey was born on May 13, 1841, in Millbury or Hopedale, Massachusetts.
 Her mother was Almira B. Humphrey and her father was William H. Humphrey.
 Her ancestors were a part of the early settlers of Barrington, Rhode Island.
 She had an adopted sister named Marjorie.
 In 1849, her family moved to Hopedale, Massachusetts, where Humphrey continued to live for the majority of her life.

-In the 1860s, Humphrey studied drawing and painting at Cooper Union in Philadelphia, Pennsylvania.
+In the 1860s, Humphrey studied drawing and painting at Cooper Union in New York City.
 She used the newly developed technique of photogravure in her artwork, building her illustration style off of it.
 According to the book Art Work: Women Artists and Democracy in Mid-Nineteenth-Century New York, she "became a trendsetter for the publishing industry" due to her use of the technique.
 Along with several other Cooper Union students from the 1870s, Humphrey became one of the first women to "achieve recognition" as an illustrator in the United States.